sap-tutorials/Tutorials/tutorials/webide-github-creating-org/webide-github-creating-org.md

     ![Create New Organization](p1_4.png)

 5.
     a.
-Invite collaborators to the organization by entering their email id/Github username.
-Do ensure the collaborator has a Github account else the person will not be added as a collaborator.
+Invite collaborators to the organization by entering their email id/GitHub username.
+Do ensure the collaborator has a GitHub account else the person will not be added as a collaborator.
 Click on **Finish** once done.

     ![Search for collaborators](p1_5a.png)